Security-Onion-Solutions/securityonion-docs/security.rst

 .. note::

    This security address should be used only for undisclosed vulnerabilities.
-Dealing with fixed issues or general questions on how to use Security Onion should be handled regularly via the `security-onion Google Group <MailingLists>`__.
+Dealing with fixed issues or general questions on how to use Security Onion should be handled regularly via the :ref:`mailing-lists`.